OpenSimulationInterface/osi-sensor-model-packaging/doc/specification.rst

    the end of the corresponding calculation, and thus does not need to copy the contents in that case (zero copy input).

--  The sensor view passed to the model must contain data as specified by the corresponding ``OSMPSensorViewInConfiguration`` parameter.
+-  The sensor view passed to the model MUST contain data as specified by the corresponding ``OSMPSensorViewInConfiguration`` parameter and, if present, by the corresponding ``OSMPGroundTruthInitConfiguration``.

 Sensor View Input Configuration
 -------------------------------